 When the Prison Litigation Reform Act, Pub.
 L. No. 104-134, 110 Stat.
 1321 (1996) (the "PLRA"), was enacted on April 26, 1996, it changed many of the familiar rules and procedures relating to prisoner civil rights litigation.
-Because the impact and meaning of some of the PLRA's provisions still remains unclear, this section, unlike others in the outline, refers to published decisions from other circuits when an issue has not been decided by a published decision of the Ninth Circuit.
+This section, unlike others in the outline, refers to published decisions from other circuits when an issue has not been decided by a published decision of the Ninth Circuit.

 For general discussions of the provisions of the PLRA, see Federal Judicial Center, RESOURCE GUIDE FOR MANAGING PRISONER CIVIL RIGHTS LITIGATION (1996); Susan V. Gelmis, Office of Staff Attorneys for the United States Court of Appeals for the Ninth Circuit, PRO SE HANDBOOK FOR DISTRICT COURTS (Revised ed.
-2010)
+2010).